 - toasted sesame seeds

-- Slice the ginger and onions and roughly smash the garlic
+- Slice the ginger and onions and roughly smash the garlic (you don't want to finely chop it, else it will burn.)

 - Cut the pork belly into 2cm x 3cm chunks.
 (Don't cut them up too thin else they will melt away into nothing!)